Blood sugar testing: Why, when and how

 - Understand how other factors, such as illness or stress, affect blood sugar levels

 When to test your blood sugar

-Your doctor will let you know how often to check your blood sugar levels.
+Your health care provider will let you know how often to check your blood sugar levels.
 The frequency of testing usually depends on the type of diabetes you have and your treatment plan.

 Type 1 diabetes

-Your doctor may recommend blood sugar testing four to 10 times a day if you have type 1 diabetes.
+Your health care provider may recommend blood sugar testing 4 to 10 times a day if you have type 1 diabetes.
 You may need to test:

 - Before meals and snacks

 - Before bed